davatorium/rofi/doc/rofi.1.markdown

 **rofi**'s main functionality is to assist in your workflow, allowing you to quickly switch between windows, start applications or log into a remote machine via `ssh`.
-There are different *modi* for different types of actions.
+There are different *modes* for different types of actions.
 **rofi** is a standalone application and should not be integrated into scripts.
 For integration into scripts it has a special mode that functions as a (drop-in) replacement for **dmenu(1)**.
 See emulating dmenu below.